ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-01-introduction.md

 ## Limit Laws

 Limits have a precise and technical definition.
-However, I do not want to explain/prove this in the series.
-Thus, I will just assert these properties of limits, which we will use.
+For this series, I will just assert these properties of limits that we will use.
 I prove these rigorously in my series on [limits and continuity](/blog/limits-and-continuity/).
-I will list the relevant laws here.
+I list the relevant laws here.

 Let $f$ and $g$ be functions.
 Let $c \in \mathbb{R}$ be any constant.